Health and Fitness Motivation for Mums

 Find something that you enjoy so it doesn’t feel like exercise

 This is why I love Kangatraining so much!
 Yes I get the ‘good burn’ but I don’t feel like it is exercise as it is fun and has an amazing social aspect!
-As Emily could come with me, it was always achievable for us to do and we have continued doing kangatraining three times per week for the past 3.5 years!
+As Emily and now Isla can come with me, it was always achievable for us to do and we have continued doing kangatraining three times per week for the past 4.5 years!
 Honestly it is the longest that I have participated in exercise consistently in my life!